 I grew up on the outskirts of Yuma, AZ, close to the Cocopah reservation.
 Because I was ever-bored, I became an avid reader of Spanish comic books and anything in English.
 Then I moved onto Steinbeck and Stephen King and now read international authors like Gabriel Garcia Marquez, Atwood, and Roque Dalton.
 I also read a lot of coming of age fiction.

 I have been writing stories in both Spanish and English since I was six years old.
 My fiction and poetry focus on working class issues, primarily about laborers in the Southwest.
 I also write non-serious fiction, like zombie fiction (I was into it before it got popular with the Walking Dead series, which I love) and dabble in magical realism with a fusion of cuentos and folklore.

 More about me.
-I am happily married, been so for over eight years, and have a fabulous seven-year-old who makes my life phenomenal: He too is starting to write short stories.
-I recently had a second baby, Simona, which put a temporary set-back on the publication of my first book, but made my life infinitely more wonderful.
+I am happily married, been so for almost ten years, and have a fabulous eight-year-old who makes my life phenomenal: He too is starting to write short stories.
+I had a second baby, Simona (3), which put a temporary set-back on the publication of my first book, but made my life infinitely more wonderful.
 My husband is also incredibly supportive, and I have enlisted him to market whatever I do that is worth marketing.
 He also books my readings.

 That damned itch just won't let me be, so I'm back to my original love of words.
 Puro Amor!